Collectives: contributions, mergers and other matters: amalgamation of an authorised unit trust with an Open-Ended Investment Company

 - The consideration under the arrangement does not include anything else other than an obligation by the OEIC to assume or discharge the liabilities of the unit trust trustees.

-While not subject to stamp duty, an instrument which is executed to transfer stocks or marketable securities from the authorised unit trust to the OEIC, is not regarded as being duly stamped, unless:
+While not subject to Stamp Duty, an instrument which is executed to transfer stocks or marketable securities from the AUT to the OEIC, is not regarded as being duly stamped, unless:

-Units which are cancelled and extinguished as part of the amalgamation/merger arrangement are not subject to a charge to SDRT under FA99/SCH19.
+Units which are cancelled and extinguished as part of an amalgamation/merger arrangement undertaken prior to 30 March 2014 are not subject to a SDRT FA99/SCH19 charge.
 This is because the units are not regarded as being ‘surrendered’ by the unit holders to the manager of the unit trust upon which a charge may otherwise arise.

-The stamp exemption does not extend to an authorised unit trust which is amalgamated / merged with a non-UK OEIC or other foreign collective investment scheme.
+The exemption does not extend to an AUT which is amalgamated / merged with a non-UK OEIC or other foreign collective investment scheme.
 This is because an OEIC is defined, for the purposes of stamp duty and SDRT, as being a UK incorporated company.

-See STSM021040 for the meaning of stocks or marketable securities.
+See STSM021040 for the meaning of stock or marketable securities.